Frequent Asked Questions (FAQ)

 No. This is a preparatory phase.
 You do not have to transfer any money before your project is approved and you get the grant.

 The right question is: when is the deadline for submitting your grant application.
-The deadline for the 2018 grant applications will be announced on October 2017 and is expected to be early February 2018.
+The deadline for the 2018 grant applications is 1st February 2018.
 You can contact us anytime before that, just make sure you have enough time to fill in the application form and send it to your National Agency.

 Yes, absolutely.
 In our training courses, we have often trainees that fund themselves the cost of the training course.
 The same applies for participants from Greece, who are not eligible to apply for a grant.